 If this rings a bell with you, take courage!
 Seeing the need for change is a good start.
 Now you just need a plan!

-Try the Delete and Replace Method for making New Year’s resolutions more than ineffectual band-aid.
+Try the Delete and Replace Method for making New Year’s resolutions.

-Here’s how this remedy could work with the five common resolutions listed above.
-These are just examples, but the basic principles apply to any area!
+Here’s how this remedy could work with the five common resolutions listed above., making them more than just ineffectual band-aids!
+These are just examples, but the basic principles apply to any area.

 1. More prayer, Bible study, and family time.